saltstack/salt/doc/topics/tutorials/starting_states.rst

     django:
       pkg.installed

-This clearly illustrates, that not only is using the YAML renderer a wise decision as the default, but that unbridled power can be obtained where needed by using a pure Python SLS.
+This example clearly illustrates that; one, using the YAML renderer by default is a wise decision and two, unbridled power can be obtained where needed by using a pure Python SLS.

 Running and debugging salt states.
 ----------------------------------

-Once the rules in an SLS are ready, they need to be tested to ensure they work properly.
-To invoke the rules, simply execute ``salt '*' state.highstate`` on the command line.
-If you get back just the hostnames with a `:` after, but no return, chances are there is a problem with the one or more of the sls files.
-Use the ``salt-call`` command: ``salt-call state.highstate -l debug`` and examine the output for errors.
+Once the rules in an SLS are ready, they should be tested to ensure they work properly.
+To invoke these rules, simply execute ``salt '*' state.highstate`` on the command line.
+If you get back only the hostnames with a `:` after, but no return, chances are there is a problem with the one or more of the sls files.
+Use the ``salt-call`` command: ``salt-call state.highstate -l debug`` to examine the output for errors.
 This should help troubleshoot the issue.
-The minions can also be started in the foreground in debug mode.
-Start the minion in debug mode with: ``salt-minion -l debug``.
+The minions can also be started in the foreground in debug mode: ``salt-minion -l debug``.

 Next Reading
 ============

-With an understanding of states, it is recommended to become more familiar with Salt's pillar interface:
+With an understanding of states, it is recommended you now become familiar with Salt's pillar interface:

     :doc:`Pillar Walkthrough </topics/tutorials/pillar>`